PixtyX/chatbot1/README.md

 Add-Ons is applied around the top of the drink

 Others:
-No vegan/free gluten options
+No vegan/free gluten options.
-Order can be made via phone/chatbot (or coming to place) Deposit is 80% of the total price
+Order can be made via phone/chatbot (or coming to place).
+Deposit is 80% of the total price.
-Do not accept any form of cash
+Do not accept any form of cash.
-Tasting appointment can just come to the place directly Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.
+Tasting appointment can just come to the place directly.
+Doesn't accept order issues, if any issue on orders, tell them to contact customer service via phone number.

 Other products:
-Ice cubes(FREE for customers)
+Ice cubes(FREE for customers).
-Plain water(FREE for customers)
+Plain water(FREE for customers).